All ingredients are individually packaged, but our central facility

 Remove from burner.
 Stir in shredded chicken and ¼ the cheese (reserve remaining for topping enchiladas).
 Let cool, 2-3 minutes.

 Coat bottom of prepared casserole dish with ¼ cup enchilada sauce (reserve remaining for topping enchiladas).
 For best results, use an 8" square casserole dish.

-Place one tortilla on a clean work surface.
-Add ⅓ cup filling to tortilla and roll up tightly (ensure tortilla ends overlap slightly).
+Place tortillas on a clean work surface.
+Top a tortilla with ⅓ cup filling and roll up tightly (ensure tortilla ends overlap slightly).
 Place in casserole dish, seam side down.

 Repeat for remaining five tortillas.
 Don't overfill tortillas.
 Any leftover filling can be placed in casserole dish around enchiladas or served on the side.

 Bake Enchiladas and Finish Dish

 Pour remaining enchilada sauce over enchiladas and top with remaining cheese.

 Spray a piece of foil with cooking spray and place over casserole dish, sprayed-side down.
 Tightly seal foil and bake in hot oven, 15 minutes.

 Remove foil and bake until cheese is bubbly, 5-7 minutes.

 Plate dish as pictured on front of card, garnishing with sour cream and jalapeño rounds (to taste).
 Bon appétit!